All Hallow’s Eve, 1981.

 But I digress.

 Children, especially magical children, often show signs of their potential and affinity at a young age.
 Like attracts like.
 Whatever their animal guardian is usually seeks them out, so that they may bond and grow together.
+Not just wolves choose to bond with witches and wizards, although we are the most…insistent about it.
 You, Remus Lupin, were an extremely strong magical child.
 I was already close when the Betrayer found you.
 I was not in time to spare you completely.

 “What?”
 Remus whispered.